d4nicoder/davinci-converter/README.md

 ### **`SOURCE`**

-This is required.
+This is mandatory.
 Defines source folder.
-In docker is mandatory and default is /source
+Default is /source

 ### **`DESTINATION`**

-This is required.
+This is mandatory.
 Defines destination folder.
-In docker is mandatory and default is /destination
+Default is /destination

 ## License